 This is the text of the label that will be shown before the loop starts.
 You can leave it empty if you don't want to show anything.2.
 Post loop layout

 The layout you want to use for your post loops.
-For now, Notizia offers you three different options.
+For now, Notizia offers you five different options.
 We'll talk more about them below this section.3.
 Ajax load more

 This option will make the "Load More" button appear after the last post shown in a list.
 If you disable it, you'll see the normal pagination.

-Notizia offers a total of three different layouts for posts loops.
+Notizia offers a total of five different layouts for posts loops.

 Sidebars are core features of WordPress.
 In the Theme Customizer you can set your preferred sidebar position (right sidebar, left sidebar, or no sidebar) for all the different sections of your website.
 You can access this section by selecting Notizia: Theme Options, then Sidebars.